looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 ## Configuration and Deployment

+We are using terraform to setup the backend.
+We will also be hosting the terraform state inside the project itself by using a [remote backend](https://developer.hashicorp.com/terraform/language/settings/backends/remote).
+The configuration is passed on the command line since we want to use the project-id in the bucket name.
+Since the project-ids are globally unique, so will the storage bucket name.

 ### Cloud Function Backend

 First create a file that will contain the LOOKER_AUTH_TOKEN and place it at the root.
 This will be used by the cloud function locally, as well as the extension framework app.
 The value of this token will uploaded to the GCP project as secret to be used by the Cloud Function.